tombh/streaming/JOURNAL.md

 # Journal
 ## 2025

+📅 **July 14th**
+Afternoon: Might be able to finish cursors today?
+First gotta fix that broken test.
+OMG had a GREAT video chat with new_duck on stream.
+And they recommended I submit the "get glyph position" idea/feature to https://github.com/w3c/webdriver-bidi They seemeed fairly confident that it won't at least be rejectect out of hand.
+I'm actually quite excited.
+The idea is that it gets addded to the spec first, and then that'll motivate browsers (plural!) to actually implement it.
+The glyph position at first wouldn't necessarily contain the glyph's final visibility, that could come later.
+Evening: Tried the idea to only render th differences between the TTY pixels before and after uploading and downloading from the GPU.
+I think it works the Nvim cursor line bug, but not sure about the other bug where spaces seem to blend their backgrounds differently.
+But now I'm also wondering if whatever did yesterday actually prevented individual pixels from being composited, they all just look like UTF8 full blocks 🥺

 📅 **July 13th**
 Afternoon: Step by step we're getting there with the animated cursors, I almost dogfooded it today but then I realised it'd be hard to have both a dogfooded cursor and the development cursor at the same time.
 I had a tiny thought that I might actually explore taking the Carbonyl approach with Browsh, therefore patching Firefox (rather than Chromium of course), I just have no idea of the difficulty so maybe just worth exploring as an idea amongst others.
 Anyway gotta make a Pygls PR for a release then have a look at the cursor colour thing from yesterday.
 Evening: Looads of fine-tuning of the animated cursor, I think I've finally got it to a place that I'd be happy to publish.
 Lots of things I don't want to forget about though: